Papagayo Jet: Formation

 In North and Central America, during the Northern Hemisphere winter, high-pressure systems are created between the equator and 35th parallels north via atmospheric circulation.
 Air near the equator is warmed by the sun.
 This heated air is more buoyant than colder air so it rises and is then pushed poleward by more air rising from below.
 Once the air reaches northern latitudes it begins to cool and as a result it falls back towards to the Earth's surface.
-As the air is falling it exerts more pressure downward on the surface, creating a high-pressure systems.
+As the air is falling it exerts more pressure downward on the surface, creating a high-pressure system.
 This cold, high-pressure air mass then travels equatorward.
 Air masses repeatedly move in this loop, but due to the Coriolis force, this convection is not perfectly aligned south to north.
 In actuality, the air moves clockwise in the Northern Hemisphere, as it moves from the equator to higher latitudes and then back to the equator again.

 The air travelling clockwise off the North American continent is cold and dense, with a high pressure.
 As it moves southwest over the Caribbean and the Gulf of Mexico, it meets warm, moist air with a comparatively low pressure.
 This establishes a dramatic pressure gradient, causing the cold, high-pressure air to flow quickly into the low-pressure area.
 This is analogous to air flowing rapidly out of a balloon when the neck of the balloon is left open.
 The air in the balloon has a higher pressure than the surrounding air so the air flows out of the balloon until the pressure inside and outside of the balloon is equal.